sct/overseerr/docs/using-overseerr/settings/README.md

 You can locate the required API keys in Radarr/Sonarr in **Settings &rarr; General &rarr; Security**.

-#### Base URL
+#### URL Base

-If you have configured a base URL for Radarr/Sonarr, you _must_ enter it here in order for Overseerr to connect to those services!
+If you have configured a URL base for your Radarr/Sonarr server, you _must_ enter it here in order for Overseerr to connect to those services!

-You can verify whether or not you have a base URL configured in Radarr/Sonarr in **Settings &rarr; General &rarr; Host**.
-(Note that a restart of your Radarr/Sonarr servers is required if you modify this setting!)
+You can verify whether or not you have a URL base configured in your Radarr/Sonarr server at **Settings &rarr; General &rarr; Host**.
+(Note that a restart of your Radarr/Sonarr server is required if you modify this setting!)

 #### Profiles, Root Folder, Minimum Availability